jhorstmann/radix-sort/README.md

 # Radix sort implementation using AVX-512

-This needs a nightly version of rustc in order to use avx512 intrinsics.
+This needs at least version 1.89 of rustc in order to use avx512 intrinsics on the stable channel.

 Run benchmarks using